delta-io/delta/README.md

 `io.delta.hive.DeltaStorageHandler` is the class that implements Hive data source APIs.
 It will know how to load a Delta table and extract its metadata.
 The table schema in the `CREATE TABLE` statement must be consistent with the underlying Delta metadata.
 Otherwise, the connector will throw an error to tell you about the inconsistency.

+#### Specifying paths in LOCATION
+`/delta/table/path` in LOCATION is a normal path.
+If there is no scheme in the path, it will use the default file system specified in your Hadoop configuration.
+You can add an explicit scheme to specify which file system you would like to use, such as `file:///delta/table/path`, `s3://your-s3-bucket/delta/table/path`.

 ### Frequently asked questions (FAQ)

 #### Supported Hive versions